blackhole-factory in cooperation with Dr. Martina Leeker, Berlin,

 Even after many years of visiting Cuba, working with Cuban artists and scientists and studying afrocuban cults and other phenomena of traditional culture going back to the time of slavery, it was still a challenge to approach the Vodú cult on Cuba, to which so many clichés and prejudices are attached.
 While originating from Haití, it has developed its own characteristics on Cuba and must be viewed on the background of regional history.
 Therefore in “Erzulies Traum“ we are not trying to answer global questions about Vodú, but to explore microhistorical interactions: by meeting individual persons, tracing systems of relationships and reflecting on means of dealing with crises in a city constantly living through so-called special periods, i.e. water and food shortages and other catastrophes.

 There was a first showing at Kunstmuehle Braunschweig on Dec 17 2010.
 The whole installation/ performance was first presented from Feb 17 – 19 2011 also at Kunstmuehle Braunschweig.
-Here you can find photos of the opening.

 The installation/ performance Erzulies Traum consists of a number of different parts: